PioneerCode/pioneer-logs/README.md

 ```

-#### Add-Hoc Usage Tracking
+### Add-Hoc Usage Tracking

-You can supply a filter to any of your methods that you would like to track Usage on.
+You can supply a attribute to any of your methods that you would like to track usage on.

 ```csharp
 [HttpGet]